msi1427/msi1427.github.io/content/projects.md

 </td></tr>
 </table>

-### Automatic Radiology Report Generation
+### Radiology Report Generation using Full Transformer Architecture
 <table>
 <tr><td>
-<b>Timeline:</b> January 2021 - Present <br/>
+<b>Timeline:</b> November 2021 - March 2021 <br/>
 <b>Motivation:</b> From the beginning of 2020, we are in a pandemic situation.
 The condition is much worse in 3rd world countries like Bangladesh.
 I and my friend, <a href="https://www.researchgate.net/profile/Abir-Azad">Abir Azad</a>, were trying to contribute somehow to the case.
 We found out that most of the diagnosis reports come out late because of human latency.
 There are much more patients than doctors, nurses, and health workers.
 We were looking to contribute to automatic diagnosis report generation research and found <a href="https://physionet.org/content/mimic-cxr/2.0.0/">MIMIC-CXR</a> dataset by Johnson et. al. dealing with radiology report generation.
 We presented this issue to our Pattern Recognition project supervisor, <a href = "https://cse.iutoic-dhaka.edu/profile/sabbir/educations">Sabbir Ahmed</a>.
 Under his supervision, we started working on this problem. <br/>
 <b>Problem Statement:</b> Given an X-Ray image can the machine learn to understand and generate a medical report from it? <br/>
 <b>Approach:</b> To get access to the database, we needed to pass <a href="images/certificates/citi_certificate.pdf"><b>CITI certification</b></a> test so that someone using the dataset understand the implications and ethics of using it.
 After that, we were given access by the database moderators.
 The dataset was challenging and required a huge understanding of details.
 We analyzed and process the dataset but could not use the full version because of hardware deficiencies.
 For generation task, we used <a href="https://arxiv.org/pdf/2010.11929.pdf">Vision Transformer</a> by Dosovitskiy et. al. as an encoder to understand the X-Ray images. and Transformer Decoder for generation task.
 Our intuition behind using Vision Transformer(ViT) was that ViT divides images into patches that might recognize better localized spatial structure which is necessary for X-Ray images.
-Our whole system was end-to-end. <br/>
+Our whole system was end-to-end.
+And we achieved the closer level of performance with low amount of data. <br/>
 <b>Results:</b> <br/>
-<b><i> Point to be noted :: This project is still a work in progress.
-The results shown below are on our baseline approach. <br/>
-We are working with our supervisor for better explainable results. </i></b> <br/>
 <img src="projects/radiology-report-gen/arch.PNG" width=23%>
 <img src="projects/radiology-report-gen/results.PNG" width=70%><br/>
-<b>My Contribution:</b> I am working on the model architecture and how to make the results explainable. <br/><br/>
+<b>My Contribution:</b> I am worked on the model architecture designing and training portion. <br/><br/>
 <a href="projects/radiology-report-gen/Project_Baseline_Report.pdf"> <div class="button"> <b>Detailed Report</b> </div> </a>
 <a href="projects/radiology-report-gen/baseline_report_presentation.pdf"> <div class="button"> <b>Walkthrough</b> </div> </a>
 </td></tr>